Nimzyow/diving-fs/README.md

 17. introduce unit testing for frontend
 18. introduce cypress testing for frontend
 19. create backend tests for queries and mutations that you're using for the frontend
-20. Create Navbar with logout
+20. Create Navbar with logout DONE
-21. Create footer
+21. Create footer DONE

 NOTES: